 In fact, they've been pushed to sell their remaining inventory as quickly as possible even if that means lowering their prices.

 That means that new builds are starting off at cheaper prices.
-That lowers our values.
+That

 If you could get a new house built for about the same prices, wouldn't you go for it rather than a 2-year old place lived in by another family?